Self-Referred Mediations

 What to Expect

-1. If you are curious about mediation or want to talk over your situation, contact SVM at 570-374-1718, Monday – Friday.
+If you are curious about mediation or want to talk over your situation, contact SVM at 570-374-1718, Monday – Friday.
 Our case coordinator will explain mediation to you and answer any questions you may have.
-As soon as all parties in your case have contacted our office, your mediation will be scheduled and you will receive a packet of information about your information.
+As soon as all parties in your case have contacted our office, your mediation will be scheduled, and you will receive a packet of information about your session.
 If you would like to attend Kids First, your class time will be scheduled.

-3. When you arrive at SVM for your mediation, the co-mediators will explain the process.
-You can choose whether or not to mediate.
-If you would like to mediate, you sign the Agreement to Mediate form.
+When you arrive for the mediation, the co-mediators will explain the process of the session.
+From there, it is your choice to continue the mediation.
+If you choose to continue, you will be directed to sign the Agreement to Mediate form.

 Possible Outcomes